vanakenm/drafts/object_equality_in_ruby.md

 puts characters[MovieCharacter.new('Keyser Soze')]        #=> Kevin Spacey
 ```

 By default, `eql?` is implemented in [Object](https://ruby-doc.org/core-2.4.1/Object.html#method-i-eql-3Fis) and has the same implementation (what the documentation call synonymous) as the [Object](https://ruby-doc.org/core-2.4.1/Object.html#method-i-eql-3Fis) `==` method.
-It is considered good practice to follow the same rule for descendant class, meaning to ensure that `==` and `eql?` always return the same consistent answer.
+It is considered good practice to follow the same rule for descendant classes, meaning to ensure that `==` and `eql?` always return the same consistent answer.

 One quick way to do this is to alias `eql?` to `==`